techzinefair/techzinefair.github.io/_posts/2018-11-27-in-conversation-with-wren-mcdonald.md

 ***How would you describe your relationship with the people who read your comics and zines?***

 W: The way I interact with everyone who reads my work is primarily online.
 It’s funny because the whole world kind of exists there.
 When I do a show, it’s really interesting and really cool, to be honest, to see the people who I’ve interacted with online in real life.
-It just adds a physicality to it, like this is real.
+It just adds a physicality to it, like *this is real*.
 I think it’s cool to exist in a physical space and be able to talk zines and comics and everything.

 ***How do you think technology factors into the context of zinemaking and the zine community today?***